aubble/goTunneLS/README.md

 +----------+                                                    +----------+
 </pre>

 The link between the client and server is either insecure or maybe it uses SSH as the protocol which is picked up by deep packet filtering and thus blocked.
-You can tunnel it instead through a goTunneLS tunnel which is encrypted via TLS, which makes it much less likely to be blocked by DPI as the entire web uses TLS, its far too restrictive for most networks and you should be able to get through.
+You can tunnel it instead through a TunneLS tunnel which is encrypted via TLS, which makes it much less likely to be blocked by DPI as the entire web uses TLS, its far too restrictive for most networks and you should be able to get through.

-### goTunneLS connections
+### TunneLS connections
 <pre>
 +----------+      +---------------+      +---------------+      +----------+
 |          |      |               +######+               |      |          |